christina05011/JS-Challenges/README.md

     > 8. Declare a variable and assign a number (using const)
     > 9. Reassign a value to a variable (2) (using let instead of const)

+- Section: Booleans
+    > 1. Assign boolean to a variable
+    > 2. Convert Number to Boolean